lee-blake/CME-Commitment-to-Change/Documentation/Development.md

   - Start it manually or implement one of the two options given [here](https://wiki.archlinux.org/title/Docker#Installation).

+#### Windows install
+- Docker-compose is included with Docker by default in the installer.
+- Download the Docker installer [from Docker.com](https://www.docker.com/products/docker-desktop/) and follow the prompts.
+A restart will be required to finish installation.
+- All default settings during installation and setup are fine.

 ### Clone the Main Code Repo

 1. Navigate to the directory you want the root of the project to live in.
 All